ServicePulse gives an overview of a system's health, based on endpoints heartbeats and custom checks, and a detailed view of failed messages.

 RepeatedFailure: The message has failed multiple times;

 Custom checks allow an endpoint to notify ServicePulse if a business related condition is not met.
-The endpoint heartbeat signals that the endpoint is running, a custom check can add more information, such as the endpoint is running and can access the external resources required to operate correctly.
+The endpoint heartbeat signals that the endpoint is running and that a custom check can add more information, for example, that the endpoint is running and can access the external resources required to operate correctly.